-- each of the Company's current directors and director nominees; - the Company's Chief Executive Officer; - the Company's Chief Financial Officer; - each of the Company's four other named executive officers as set forth in the Summary Compensation Table; and - all of the Company's current directors and executive officers as a group.
+- each of the Company's current directors and director nominees; - the Company's Chief Executive Officer; - the Company's Chief Financial Officer; - · each of the Company's four other named executive officers as set forth in the Summary Compensation Table; and - all of the Company's current directors and executive officers as a group.

 According to SEC rules, the Company has included in the column "Number of Issued Ordinary Shares" all shares over which the person has sole or shared voting or investment power, and the Company has included in the column "Number of Ordinary Shares Issuable" all shares that the person has the right to acquire within 60 days after the Record Date through the exercise of any stock option, vesting of any stock award or other right.
-All shares that a person has a right to acquire within 60 days of the Record Date are deemed outstanding for the purpose of computing the percentage beneficially owned by the person, but are not deemed outstanding for the purpose of computing the percentage beneficially owned by any other person.
+All shares that a person has a right to acquire within 60 days of the Record Date are deemed outstanding for the purpose of computing the percentage beneficially owned by the person, but are not deemed outstanding for the purpose of computing the percentage beneficially owned by the person, but are not deemed outstanding for the purpose of computing the percentage beneficially owned by the person, but are not deemed outstanding for the purpose of computing the percentage beneficially owned by the person.